 Approximately 780 communities nationwide have established similar foundations.
 They collectively administer some $100 billion in charitable assets.
 Additional information about community foundations can be found at www.communityfoundationlocator.org.

 How does the Community Foundation of Greater Des Moines manage the assets?

 The Community Foundation of Greater Des Moines has been in existence since 1969.
-This foundation is managed by over 20 prominent local community leaders.
-Currently, they manage in excess of $447 million.
+This foundation is managed by over 30 prominent local community leaders.
+Currently, the investment committee, along with its professional advisors, manage assets in excess of $767 million.
 Endow Urbandale has elected to have the assets of Endow Urbandale managed by the Community Foundation of Greater Des Moines, due to its experience and the systems that are in place.
 That Board uses its collective judgment to select a variety of investments that balance growth with preservation of capital.

 What sort of returns can be expected for money invested with Endow Urbandale?

 Naturally, investment returns cannot be predicted.
 However, the Community Foundation of Greater Des Moines has a well-deserved reputation for delivering positive long-term results.
 By using a combination of highly regarded no-load funds, the Community Foundation of Greater Des Moines has been able to deliver outstanding investment results during some of the most tumultuous markets in decades.